 Hebrew is the everyday speaking language of Israel.
 This language was revived after 150 years, and people considered it a miracle since then is Israel official language.
 The revival of Hebrew was not easy and it faced opposition from other languages, mainly from Yiddish to become a pivotal language of the Zionist project.
 It is also considered the language of a religious sect called Judaism.
 Arab schools in Israel teach the Hebrew language to the children until they reach the third grade.
 Israeli children need to pass the Hebrew exam to get enrolled.
 The older version of Hebrew has taken many loan words from other languages like Arabic, Latin, Greek Persian, and many other languages like Akkadian and Canaanite languages.

 Arabic is the second official language of Israel.
-It is spoken by 20% of the total population of Israel that includes Arab citizens of Israel and Jewish people from the Arab world.
-There is an important dialect of Arab language which is called Levantine Arabic and it is spoken by many Israeli Arabs.
-The Arabic dialect that is spoken in Israel is similar to Bedouin Arabic dialect and Palestinian Arabic.
+It is spoken by 20% of the total population of Israel which includes Arab citizens of Israel and Jewish people from the Arab world.
+There is an important dialect of the Arab language which is called Levantine Arabic and it is spoken by many Israeli Arabs.
+The Arabic dialect that is spoken in Israel is similar to the Bedouin Arabic dialect and Palestinian Arabic.
 In the Northern part of Israel, the Lebanese Arabic dialect is spoken by Druze and Arabs.
 The older generation of Jews known as Mizrahi Jews speaks Judeo-Arabic languages.
-In the 2000 era, no signboard, food labels, road signs, and government messages were seen in the Arabic language, but now the situation is different.
+In the 2000 era, no signboards, food labels, road signs, and government messages were seen in the Arabic language, but now the situation is different.
 Many people speak Hebrew and Arabic well in Israel.

 Although Russian is not the official language of Israel.
 Due to the immigration of Russian Jews, it is spoken by 20% of Israelis.
-Russian is considered an important language in Israel, and a local TV station in Israel is working in the Russian Language.
+Russian is considered an important language in Israel, and a local TV station in Israel is working on the Russian Language.